Number of sportspeople seeking help for gambling addiction has increased, says Sporting Chance CEO Colin Bland

 "When we first entered lockdown, our telephones went quite quiet for a period of time and as it went on, they started to get busier and busier," Bland told Sky Sports News.

-"There was a week when every phone call we took was a current player talking about their relationship with gambling, so we really have seen a rise in it."
+"In one week every phone call we took was from a current player talking about their relationship with gambling, so we really have seen a rise in it."

 'People finding new ways to gamble'